Clem-the-Noob/Clem-the-Noob/README.md

 - 👀 I’m interested in Software Development
 - 🌱 I’m currently learning PowerFX, SPFX, HTML, Javascript
 - 💞️ I’m looking to collaborate on new projects to showcase my skills and learn new ones
-- 📫 How to reach me
-- ⚡ Fun fact: ...

 <!---
 Clem-the-Noob/Clem-the-Noob is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.